TristanGramsch/TristanGramsch.github.io/assets/Designing_your_life/Chapter 1. Start where you are.md

 </table>

 **Study**

 Are you learning about the world you want to grow into?
-Are you studying?

 <table border="1" style="border-collapse: collapse; width: 84%;">
 <tbody>